 - Know the personal information collected about them;

 - Know whether their personal information is sold or disclosed and to whom;

 - Decline the sale of personal information;

 - Equal service and price, even if they exercise their privacy rights.

-Companies that fit the following descriptions have to honor those rights granted to Californians:
+Companies that fit the following description have to honor the rights granted to Californians: